736 (Bupropion Extended-Release (SR) 100 mg)

 Pill imprint 736 has been identified as Bupropion hydrochloride extended-release (SR) 100 mg.

-Bupropion is used in the treatment of sexual dysfunction, ssri induced; major depressive disorder; depression; adhd; anxiety (and more), and belongs to the drug classes miscellaneous antidepressants, smoking cessation agents.
+Bupropion is used in the treatment of sexual dysfunction, ssri induced; major depressive disorder; depression; obesity; adhd (and more), and belongs to the drug classes miscellaneous antidepressants, smoking cessation agents.
 Risk cannot be ruled out during pregnancy.
 Bupropion 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 100 mg